 The forecast can also be useful in gauging the impact of certain events, or the wiggle-room candidates have when making important political choices.
 Just as well, in a forecast of an election to the United States House of Representatives there may be a large role to play for the attitudes or appearance of a select candidate.
 In that scenario, when a model would inherently assume that someone exists near some spectrum of normality, the qualitative assessment may deserve to be taken into consideration more than their forecast win/loss percentage.

 There are just a couple of the scenarios in which the output data of forecasts can be helpful.

-3. The model responds to new data quickly but keeps old numbers in mind.
+3. The model responds to new data quickly (when it ought to) but keeps old numbers in mind.

 It only makes sense for us to take recent data more seriously than old — events can render old data obsolete quickly (see: Comey, July 2016) — but it is often the case the political environments change without big events to spur that shift.
 Not only does it make logical sense to “care more” about recent data, but doing so has helped our model make better predictions in the past.

 This also causes forecasts to look rather volatile during some uncertain races, or at the beginning of elections when people (might) not have their minds made up.
 However, we would rather have this volatility than a model that treats one-week-old information the same as information coming out on the day before Election Day.

 4. The past is a pretty good indicator of what we do ( and don't !) know about the future.